ClosureTalk/closure-talk/README.md

 A stylized chat generator.
 [Try it!](https://closuretalk.github.io).

-_This project is currently an early preview alpha.
+_This project is currently beta.
 Development progress and plan are on Wiki pages of the repo._

 [中文说明](README.CN.md)